cloudfoundry-attic/cf-docs/source/docs/using/managing-apps/libs/ruby-cfoundry-legacy.html.md

 ~~~

-## <a id='persist-authentication'></a>Persisting Authentication (Using vmc tokens) ##
+## <a id='persist-authentication'></a>Persisting Authentication (Using cf tokens) ##

-A far safer way of creating a cfoundry client object without potentially exposing your credentials in source code is to login using vmc and then use the generated auth token to login in.
-The auth tokens are stored by vmc in ~/.vmc/tokens.yml.
+A far safer way of creating a cfoundry client object without potentially exposing your credentials in source code is to login using cf and then use the generated auth token to login in.
+The auth tokens are stored by cf in ~/.cf/tokens.yml.
 The following snippet of ruby code shows how to open this file, select the right auth token and then use it to log in to Cloud Foundry.

 ~~~ruby